Niaratho/kafka-workshop/03_consumer/README.md

    (see exercise 2.1).
 2. Set property `auto.offset.reset` to `earliest` to allow consuming messages that have been produced before the consumer was started.
 3. Start the application and check its output.
+Wait until all numbers have been consumed.
-4. Stop and restart the consumer application.
-Note, that it does not print any messages, despite property `auto.offset.reset` being set to `earliest`
+4. Stop and restart the consumer application. **Why does the consumer not print any messages, despite property `auto.offset.reset` being set to `earliest`?
+How to fix that?**
-5. Update the consumer group setting and restart the application.
-Note, how it now prints all messages from the beginning of the topic. **What causes this different behaviour compared to the previous step?**

 **Learning Objectives**
 - creating consumer applications